gadgetvala/flutter_bulk_UI/diet_planner/README.md

 main.dart | Main App Startup

 ## :clap: Done
-Feel free to **file a new issue** with a respective title and description on the the [Where in the Country](https://github.com/gadgetvala/flutter_bulk_UI/issues) repository.
+Feel free to **file a new issue** with a respective title and description on the the [Flutter Bulk UI](https://github.com/gadgetvala/flutter_bulk_UI/issues) repository.
 If you already found a solution to your problem, **I would love to review your pull request**!

 ## 📘&nbsp; License
-The where in the world app is released under the under terms of the [MIT License](LICENSE).
+The Flutter Bulk UI Repo is released under the under terms of the [MIT License](LICENSE).

 ## :heart: Contributor
 Made by [Suraj Verma](https://github.com/gadgetvala)